-Red Zone Sports is quite simply the best place to bet on US sports in the UK, they pride themselves on offering more markets and features for American Football, Baseball, Ice Hockey, Basketball, MLS and pretty much anything else American (e.g drag racing).
+Red Zone Sports is quite simply the best place to bet on US sports in the UK.
+They pride themselves on offering more markets and features for American Football, Baseball, Ice Hockey, Basketball and pretty much anything else American (e.g drag racing) than any other bookie.
 They are also known for running some of the lowest margins allowing them to provide the best odds and consistent value.

-They don’t just offer American sports they have a full sportsbook covering over 30 other sports from standard football, horse racing, tennis, golf, etc., to water polo, table tennis and chess.
-This stylish SBTech powered betting site has found a niche for sports across the pond without compromising on traditional sports markets either.
+They don’t just offer American sports though, they have a full sportsbook covering over 20 other sports from standard football, horse racing, tennis, golf, etc., to water polo, table tennis and chess.
+This stylish SBTech powered betting site has found a niche for sports across the pond without compromising on traditional sports markets.

 About Red Zone Sports

-The brand is part of Argyll Entertainment, registered, licensed and operated from Switzerland with offices in London.
-They are a UK focused company that entered the market in 2016.
+The Red Zone brand is part of Argyll Entertainment, registered, licensed, and operated from Switzerland with offices in London.
+They are a USA themed but UK focused company that entered the market in 2016.
 The company are fiercely independent with a strong desire to do things differently from the now numerous out of the box bookies.

 For example, they have high stake and payout limits with offers and features that support the whole range of customers from low to high stakes.
 Their values mean they don’t over-spend on new customers at the expense of existing users and they always try to deliver something unique.

 Red Zone Sports might not be everyone’s cup of tea, especially if you don’t know what acronyms like NFL, MLS, NHL, MLB and NBA stand for.
-If however you do like this type of stuff then really there isn’t a better place to bet.
-Even if you don’t you can still find every other type of sports market available and get rewarded whatever you wager on too.
+If, however you do like this type of stuff then really there isn’t a better place to bet.

-RSZ is certainly tapping into a unique market and are leaps and bounds above the rest.
-It hasn’t always been so easy for Argyll however, their first venture Bet On Brazil didn’t quite work out (see what happened to Bet On Brazil).
-It had a lot going for it, centred around ex-Scotland and Ipswich footballer Alan Brazil, it tried to provide a more user focuses football themed experience.
+Red Zone Sport is certainly tapping into a unique market and are leaps and bounds above the rest.
+It hasn’t always been so easy for Argyll however, their first venture was Bet On Brazil and it didn’t quite work out (see what happened to Bet On Brazil).
+It had a lot going for it; centred around ex-Scotland and Ipswich footballer Alan Brazil, it tried to provide a more user focused football themed experience.
 In the end it proved too niche and was re-branded to Sport Nation, Red Zone’s sister site.